 #3 Excursions to Sarakiniko

-You can also take a tour to Sarakiniko with a local guide.
-Sarakiniko is worth visiting both from land by electric bike or minibus and from the sea by sailboat.
+You can also join a tour to Sarakiniko with a local guide.
+Sarakiniko is worth a visit both by land—via e-bike or minibus—and by sea—via sailboat.
 Click on the tours from GetYourGuide* for details, prices, and availability:

 ➲ To the bus tour to Sarakiniko*